 Your hospital will collect information from you and your medical records for this research study in accordance with the sponsor’s instructions.

-Your hospital will keep your name and contact details confidential and will not pass this information to UMC Utrecht.
-Your hospital will use this information as needed, to contact you about the research study, and make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
-Certain individuals from UMC Utrecht and regulatory organisations may look at your medical and research records to check the accuracy of the research study.
+Your hospital will keep your name and contact details confidential and will not pass this information to UMC Utrecht (sponsor).
+Your hospital will use this information as needed, to contact you about the research study, make sure that relevant information about the study is recorded for your care, and to oversee the quality of the study.
+Certain individuals from UMC Utrecht (sponsor) and regulatory organisations may look at your medical and research records to check the accuracy of the research study.
 The people who analyse the information will not be able to identify you and will not be able to find out your name or contact details.

-Minimal randomisation and clinical data will be collected on servers in Sydney, Australia which will collect some personal information about you for this global study.
-This information will include your initials, date of birth and gender, NHS number and basic eligibility health information. allocatedThe information will be held securely with strict arrangements about who can access the information.
-With your permission, in order that we can contact you in 6 months and identify you in the Case Mix Programme database (as outlined above) your hospital will provide your name and telephone number to ICNARC (based in the UK), alongside some additional clinical data.
-Once you have been identified, the trial team will share your postcode and date of birth (held by the Case Mix Programme); along with your NHS number and name with NHS Digital.
-This will enable NHS Digital to provide us with information as described above.
+Minimal randomisation and clinical data will be collected on the study database which is stored on servers in Sydney, Australia, this will have some personal information about you for this global study.
+This information will include year of birth, sex at birth, and basic study eligibility health information.
+This data collected from you will be pseudonymised, which means that your data will be given a reference number (code), so you cannot be directly personally identified by this.
+The information will be held securely with strict arrangements about who can access it.

+With your permission, in order to contact you in 6 months, your hospital will provide your name and telephone number to the ICNARC trial team (based in the UK).
+Your hospital will also provide some additional clinical data including NHS number.
+This will allow the trial team to identify you on the Case Mix Program database (a health database for critically ill patients) and share your name, postcode, year of birth and NHS number, with NHS Digital (a UK national health database).
+This will enable NHS Digital to provide us with information about your health situation

+after the study follow up has finished and help us to learn whether the treatment worked.
+These data may also be shared with the study database team in Australia mentioned earlier.

 Your hospital will keep identifiable information about you from this study for 25 years after the study has finished.
+This will be securely kept either as paper files or electronic files.
+If files are electronic, these will be filed on a tested/approved system called Florence which complies with research regulations and provides the appropriate level of security during the time the files are stored.
+Florence is a cloud-based storage system and the server/data centre is located in Germany.

 When you agree to take part in a research study, the information about your health and care may be provided to researchers running other research studies in this organisation and in other organisations.
-These organisations may be universities, NHS organisations or companies involved in health and care research in this country or abroad.
+These organisations may be universities, NHS organisations, or companies involved in health and care research in this country or abroad.
 Your information will only be used by organisations and researchers to conduct research in accordance with the UK Policy Framework for Health and Social Care Research.

 This information will not identify you and will not be combined with other information in a way that could identify you.
-The information will only be used for the purpose of health and care research, and cannot be used to contact you or to affect your care.
+The information will only be used for the purpose of health and care research and cannot be used to contact you or to affect your care.
 It will not be used to make decisions about future services available to you, such as insurance.
-It is necessary for us to process your data as described to allow us to perform a task in the public interest (lawful basis).
+It is necessary for us to process your data as described to allow us to perform a task in the public interest (by law).